Anorectal Disorders Information

 - Hemorrhoids – Also called piles, swollen blood vessels/veins in the anus and lower rectum

-- Rectal tumors – The presence of cancer cells in the rectum, benign or malignant
+- Rectal cancer – The presence of cancer cells in the rectum, benign or malignant

 - Rectal fistula – An abnormal connection, or cavity, between the skin and the anus